-There are many spousal benefits afforded divorced spouses.
-In fact, ex-spouses may still be eligible for benefits based on the earnings of divorced spouses.
+- There are many spousal benefits afforded by divorced spouses.
+In fact, ex-spouses may still be eligible for benefits based on the earnings of an ex-spouse.
 If you have spent years outside the workforce, caring for children or elders, the benefits of your ex can make a world of difference.

 In general, qualifying for spousal benefits depends on four criteria.
 These criteria include

 To qualify on your record, your ex-spouse must: have been married to you for at least a year, be 62 years of age, be unmarried, and be eligible for a benefit on your record equal or higher than that on his or her own Social Security record.

 - Obviously, you must also be entitled to social security retirement or disability benefits.

 - Disability Benefits for Your Divorced Spouse do not require you to have applied yourself.
 Even if you have not applied for retirement benefits, your ex-spouse can receive benefits on your record.
 You simply have to be qualified to receive such benefits.
 If the two of you have been divorced for at least two years, your ex-spouse may receive benefits.

 - However, there are certain important nuances that should be considered.
 For example, if your ex-spouse is eligible for retirement benefits on his or her own record, the Social Security Administration (SSA) will pay that amount first.